ben-doyle/TravelWishlist/README.md

 ## RUNNING:

+- **To run junit unit tests** run `mvn test`
-- Run `mvn clean install`
+- **To build/compile:** Run `mvn clean install`
-- Run `mvn exec:exec`
+- **To start the webserver:** Run `mvn exec:exec`
 - spark will start on port 8080, accessible via `http://localhost:8080/`

 ## Design

-- Using maven as a build tool
+- Using maven as a build tool.
-- Using Spark for the web handling
+- Using Spark for the web handling.
-- Using Spark-Handlebars for templating
+- Using Spark-Handlebars for templating.
-- Display using google maps javascript api
+- Display using google maps javascript api.
+- google maps java api for locations/names.
-- Maps functionality using google maps java api
+- Maps functionality using google maps java api.
-- Using slugify for URI's
+- Using slugify for URI's.
-- It runs a DAO, so has no connection to a database.
+- It runs a abstract DAO, so has no connection to a database.

-### Things to improve on:
+## Parts I missed, or can improve on:
 - Add database connection to keep data persistent.
-- Make the CSS nicer and more mobile friendly.
+- Make the design/css look better and more mobile friendly.
+- UI testing and unit testing, I have only done unit testing in pure java.
+Testing web applications and UI elements is definitely something I have to learn.
+- This is my first time using handlebars in a serious project, not sure if everthing I have done is correct.
+But I did learn a lot.
+- Have the browser find the users current location.
+- have the list of locations display in ordered list, or an a list that can be re-ordered on the fly (distance from location).

 ---